Ishkhanants/eureka/README.md

 ## Overview

-Eureka is an internal bug-tracking and issue-management system, originally built as a capstone project.
+Eureka is an internal issue tracking and management system, originally built as a capstone project.
 Teams register **products**, break each product into **subsystems** and **release versions**, and then log, triage, assign and resolve **issues** against them — similar in spirit to Jira, scoped down to the essentials.
 It supports role-based access (Users, Developers, Managers, Admins), localized UI in three languages, email notifications, and a set of security features (hashed passwords, HttpOnly session cookies, throttled login attempts) covered below with screenshots.

 ## Features